 For any questionable items not covered by the guidelines above, such as lab purchases, the decision to purchase will be made by the Director of Library Services after consulting with appropriate staff.

-Decisions may be made to replace lost, damaged, missing, or worn out materials, based on the following criteria:
+Decisions may be made to replace lost, damaged, missing, or worn-out materials based on the following criteria:

 The vitality of a Library’s collection depends not only upon vigorous collection development but also on careful collection management.
-Materials may be withdrawn in order to maintain a current, active, useful and manageable collection which reflects the goals of the Library and the College.
+Materials may be withdrawn in order to maintain a current, active, useful, and manageable collection which reflects the goals of the Library and the College.
 Withdrawals may be done in consultation with other librarians and/or with faculty as a safeguard against the withdrawal or cancellation of items with special qualities or significance.
 Older editions will not always be replaced unless newer material is available and significant advances been made in the field or significant changes are made to the newer edition.
 Some of the criteria used in making specific withdrawal decisions are:

 In the case of withdrawal of serials:

-In the case of online and Internet resources, the dynamic nature of such resources may mean removal based on the following considerations:
+In the case of online and internet resources, the dynamic nature of such resources may mean removal based on the following considerations:

 No library can be completely self-sufficient in meeting the needs of its patrons.
 Interlibrary loan and document delivery are a necessary complement to the Library’s collection.
 If specific items are not available in-house or via OCCC online resources, the Library will try to acquire the material through the interlibrary loan system.
 OCCC students, faculty and staff may use the system to gain access to borrowed items and/or copies of articles.
 The materials acquired on interlibrary loan are subject to circulation policies established by the loaning institutions.
+Acquisition of interlibrary loans that require a fee will be done at the discretion of Library staff.

 The Library will also join consortia to enable access to and sharing of materials, such as the OK-Share program in which OCCC students and staff may obtain a card allowing them to directly check out materials from other participating Oklahoma academic libraries.
 None of the above services will substitute for the development of the Library’s collection.